Azema/Phigrate/README.md

 # Limitations

-* PHP5 is a hard requirement.
+* PHP 5.3 or above is a hard requirement.
 The framework employes extensive use of object-oriented features of PHP5.
 There are no plans to make the framework backwards compatible.

 * As of August 2007, only the MySQL RDBMS is supported.

+* As of september 2012, PHP 5.2 is not supported